Ablustrund/APPS_Plus/README.md

 ## Summary
 Based on APPS, we released the first version of the apps+ data, and we will further manually refine it, which is expected to increase the average number of unit tests to 15!

-👉**Noted that APPS+ is refined from [APPS](https://github.com/hendrycks/apps) and contains programming problems from open-access sites, including Codewars, AtCoder, Kattis, and Codeforces.**
+👉**APPS+ is refined from [APPS](https://github.com/hendrycks/apps) and contains programming problems from open-access sites, including Codewars, AtCoder, Kattis, and Codeforces.**

 ## Refinement
 To refine the APPS dataset, we excluded instances lacking input, output, or canonical solutions.
 Then, we standardized the formats of input and output to facilitate the execution and comparison of unit tests.
 We conducted unit tests and manual analysis for each instance, eliminating those with incomplete or irrelevant code, syntax errors, API misuse, or missing library dependencies.
 For discrepancies in output, we manually reviewed the problem description, correcting the expected output or eliminating the instance.